effect-handlers/effect-handlers-bench/README.md

 $ make bench_ocaml
 ```

-runs the OCaml benchmarks and produces `_results/ocaml.csv` which contains the
+runs the OCaml benchmarks and produces `benchmarks/ocaml/results.csv` which
-result of running the Multicore OCaml benchmarks.
+contains the results of running the Multicore OCaml benchmarks.

 ## Benchmark availability